oysteinwangen/oysteinwangen/README.md

 #### What I'm currently working on 🔭
 - A completely new website for my freelance digital development business
 - A complete redesign and re-development of [arkentype.com](https://arkentype.com)
+- A complete redesign and re-development of [aukrust.no](https://aukrust.no), along with some branding work and style guides

 #### What I'm currently learning 🌱
 - three.js